Crafting a Winning Sample RFP Response: Tips and Best Practices for Success

 • Client feedback (verbatim when possible)

-• Our assessment of what we could have done differently
+• Assessment of what could have been done differently

 • Action items for future responses

 Review this database quarterly with your response team to identify patterns.
-If three clients mention unclear pricing, revamp your cost proposal template.
-If two prospects chose competitors with stronger case studies, invest in documenting client successes more thoroughly.
+If multiple clients mention unclear pricing, revamp your cost proposal template.
+If prospects choose competitors with stronger case studies, invest in documenting client successes more thoroughly.

-Create a continuous improvement cycle: Each RFP response should be slightly better than the last, incorporating lessons from previous submissions.
-Organizations that systematically apply lessons learned improve win rates by 20-30% over 18-24 months.
+Create a continuous improvement cycle: Each RFP response should incorporate lessons from previous submissions.
+Organizations that systematically apply lessons learned see meaningful improvements over time.

 Measuring RFP Response Success